 Climate

-The European City Designed In A Huge Oasis, Long Neglected
+The European City Designed in a Huge Oasis, Long Neglected

 Extreme weather makes the case for the renaissance of an urban nature-based solution built a century ago, that many cities would envy.